uiuc-sst/PTgen/README.md

 ```

 The first time you `make`, you'll be asked to enter the location of OpenFST's file `fst/compat.h`.
 This is usually the directory `/usr/local/include`.
-If that fails, instead try one of the results from the command `locate fst/compat.h`.
+If that fails, `rm config.mk; make`, instead trying one of the results from the command `locate fst/compat.h`.

 # How to create and test PT's